Coronavirus: blood donation and safety

 Cleaning surfaces

-Staff are doing additional cleaning of surfaces such as donation chairs, laminated leaflets and water fountains.
+Our staff regularly clean surfaces such as donation chairs, laminated leaflets and water fountains.

 Face coverings